 It comes in a square which you can easily cut into two rectangles and just follow the recipe below from there.

 Gluten free sausage rolls - the taste test

 Steve's mum is always my best judge because she doesn't like a lot of gluten free foods, but she really enjoyed these.

-- 1 pack Jus-roll gluten free puff pastry
+- 1 batch gluten free puff pastry

-- 6 gluten free pork sausages
+- 6 gluten free pork sausages, (or 400g sausage meat)

-- 1 egg (beaten)
+- 1 egg, beaten

-- 2 tsp gluten free chutney (optional)
+- 2 tsp gluten free chutney, (optional)